How 1inch protects users from front-running

 Virtual rates are automatic features of swapping on the 1inch Liquidity Protocol.
 A virtual rate is effective for a certain period of time following the trade, which we refer to as a ‘decay period’.
 1inch governance participants can set the duration of a decay period between 1 minute and 5 minutes.

 As the Ethereum network grows in participation and DeFi activity, protecting against arbitrage opportunities like front-running becomes more critical to providing users with a consistent user experience.
-The 1inch Network is able to offer large and small DeFi users alike the assurance of trading without being front-run, creating a more stable and equal financial marketplace.
+1inch is able to offer large and small DeFi users alike the assurance of trading without being front-run, creating a more stable and equal financial marketplace.

 Recent Posts